Seagate/seagate-tools/performance/PerfPro/README.md

 08. Pushing benchmark test results to MongoDB hosted on CFT-IC1/2 for CFT Dashboard
 09. Pushing benchmark test logs to shared network storage
 10. Collecting and pushing CORTX support bundle to shared network storage
+11. Copying ansible.log with appending timestamp to its name at end and keeping on NFS location where other test artifacts are kept.
 ```
 ## Installation